Live Well Psychiatry

 Over 40 million American adults live with an anxiety disorder, making it the most common type of mental health issue in the United States.
 At Live Well Psychiatry in Meridian, Idaho, the team of mental health professionals, provides thorough, research-level surveys to diagnose anxiety correctly the first time and create personalized treatment plans.
-Call Live Well Psychiatry or schedule a consultation online today if anxiety is interfering with your life.
+Call Live Well Psychiatry today if anxiety is interfering with your life.

 Anxiety includes several disorders that cause intrusive, persistent, and distressing fears and worries.
 There are several different types of anxiety disorder, including generalized anxiety disorder, social anxiety disorder, separation anxiety disorder, panic disorder, and specific phobias.